molevol-ub/Dysdera_silvatica_genome/README.md

 # Introduction
 This is a small git repository of the scripts we used in the genome assembly, annotation and comparative analysis of the Dysdera silvatica genome prokect.

-We basically include several scripts in perl, python or R. Some scripts might need additional perl/python/R modules in order to execute.
+We basically include several scripts in perl, python or R. Some scripts might need additional perl/python/R modules in order to execute that we have not included here.

 In some cases we include additional information within each script according the parameters employed or the data we used.
 All files are included under as supplementary information deposited in the GigaDB repository (link).

 # Perl scripts
 Some of this perl scripts are small and basic scripts that we basically collect here for the shake of reproducibility.
 Some others might contain more detailed algorithms.
 We briefly add a small piece of information on each one.

 ## contig_stats.pl